Mix 92.6: Apsley

 By 2000, Radio Verulam was broadcasting 24 hours a day from Apsley on cable and now also online via the station website with a team of twenty presenters.

 Radio Verulam was awarded a three-week Restricted Service Licence in 2004, allowing the station to broadcast live throughout that year's St Albans Carnival.
 OFCOM subsequently announced the opportunity for the first time for applications to be made for Community Radio broadcasting licences.
 On 16 March 2006, Radio Verulam was granted a full broadcasting licence.

 Radio Verulam ran another Restricted Service Licence from the town hall during the St Albans Festival in the Summer of 2006.
 Following negotiations, the station began transmissions from the new premises in Victoria Street on 7 July 2007.

 Broadcasting

-Radio Verulam now broadcasts 24 hours a day from its studios in central St Albans on 92.6 MHz FM and via an online stream, although FM reception is subject to interference from local pirate radio stations in some areas.
+Mix 92.6 now broadcasts 24 hours a day from its studios in central St Albans on 92.6 MHz FM and via an online stream, although FM reception is subject to interference from local pirate radio stations in some areas.